uboslinux/ubos-docs/sphinx/developers/faq.rst

 How are the various UBOS images different from each other?
 ----------------------------------------------------------

+UBOS images for containers are identical to those for physical machines, except that they do not run certain services by default which are usually provided by the host (such as for setting the system time).

 UBOS images for VirtualBox by default run the VirtualBox client tools, which enables the virtual machine to integrate better with the host system.